codingJang/ml-in-toto/README.md

 - **Carl** tests the model.
 - **Diana** packages the model for distribution.

 The process is tracked using in-toto, and if any step is compromised, the verification will fail - indicating a problem in the pipeline.
-Try `run_all.sh --corrupt --dry-run` to see what happens if Alice unknowingly introduces a corrupted dataset.
+Try `bash run_all.sh --corrupt --dry-run` to see what happens if Alice unknowingly introduces a corrupted dataset.

 For more details on how in-toto works and real-world use cases, you can refer to the official [in-toto friends GitHub page](https://github.com/in-toto/friends), which includes SolarWinds among other users.